arjunkhode/JavaScript-interview-preparation/README.md

 	> newStuff.thing
 	< "Hello World"

 Suppose we want to test out call by reference feature of objects.
 We have `b` inside `func` inside `obj`.
-We assign this object `b` to a variable `thing`.
+We assign object `b` to a variable `thing`.
 We create a new object newStuff and try to assign "Hello world" to thing.
 Does this modify thing and hence the original `b` object?

 No!
 Because everytime we use `=` it is an exception to call by reference.
 Instead of modifying the original copy, it creates a new memory space for the value on left hand side and puts the new assigned value in it.
 So, thing remains as it is.
-Whereas newStuff.thing is an entirely new variable inside the scope of newStuff and contains a value of "Hello World".
+Whereas `newStuff.thing` is an entirely new variable inside the scope of newStuff and contains a value of "Hello World".

 # Execution stack, variable environment & outer variable environment